whr812756608/2dNMR/README.md

    - Create data loaders that combine 2D molecular graphs with 3D coordinate information

 2. **Model Architecture Updates**:
+   - 1. Use 3D GNN model in `GraphModel` folder (SchNet, DimeNet++, ComENet, and SphereNet.)
-   - Modify the GNN architecture in `GraphModel` folder to accept 3D coordinate inputs
+   - 2. Modify the current GNN architecture in `GraphModel` folder to accept 3D coordinate inputs
-   - Update feature extraction to incorporate spatial information
-   - Ensure backward compatibility with existing checkpoint files

 3. **Training Pipeline Integration**:
    - Update `main_GNN_1dnmr.py` to use the new 3D-aware model